VSjnk/Faith-GBA-DeMake/README.md

 <h3>Am I allowed to do this?</h3>
 <p>Yes!
 I have been given permission from airdolf himself to create this game!
 I asked for permission ahead of time from him before I started making this game because I don't want to go to jail for a law I didn't know existed preventing me from doing this.</p>

+<h1>What is the "DevTools" Folder?</h1>
+<p>That folder is all of the tools I've used with this program for creating assets for the game. /n I may change out what I use, but everything I'm testing is there.</p>